Are you currently taking thyroid medication but not quite feeling like yourself?

 Because if your doctor changes or moves away for any reason, it is often times very difficult to find a doctor willing to prescribe NDT again.

 This isn’t a reason to not use NDT, but this is definitely something that should be considered if you are considering using NDT.

 #3.
 The Amount of T4 and T3 in Each Dose is Static (not dynamic)

-This is a problem which is perhaps not appreciated by most people but it is still important.
+This is a problem that is perhaps not appreciated by most people but it is still important.